jasongrimes/hello-docker/README.md

 A "hello" app with Docker containers for a basic web application, including a web container (Nginx and React), an API container (Node and Express), and a database container (Postgres).

+The web app shows a simple "Hello" message, and indicates whether it comes from React, Express, or the DB, depending on how far things have been successfully wired up.

+## Running the hello application

-After cloning this repository, run the hello app development environment like this:
+Run the hello app in a development environment by cloning this repository and using `docker-compose`:

 ```sh
 # In project root directory:
 docker-compose up --build
 ```

-Load the web app at http://localhost:3000 to see "Hello from DB", and edit `web/src/App.js` to see live changes.
+Then load the web app at http://localhost:3000 to see "Hello from DB".
+Edit `web/src/App.js` to see live changes.

 Load the API at http://localhost:4000/api/hello and expect `{"message": "Hello from DB"}`.

+Check the browser console and the server output for any errors.

 Press `ctl-C` in the docker-compose terminal to stop the containers.